Mathijs995/R-for-Data-Science/README.md

 ### Homework
 #### Due date: Sunday 17 November 23.59
 *Hand in:* [R for Data Science - Homework Challenge](https://colab.research.google.com/drive/1_btbFkCvG1uNptt_m9IF22L_-M_M1kv_).
 Note that you are allowed to hand in the challenge individually or in pairs.
 Feel free to collaborate but *do not* copy solutions.

+## Session 10 - Tuesday 5 November
+Time to put your skills to test and work on the challenge in collaboration with [Cognizant](cognizant.com)!
+Here is the link to the first notebook: [R for Data Science - Cognizant Case - Session 1](https://colab.research.google.com/drive/1tSd1DsHLK11ijuv4HPrjeWMSo1nHl0wX).

+### Homework
+#### Due date: Thursday 7 November
+Attempt to solve the challenges in the final case notebook [R for Data Science - Cognizant Case - Session 1](https://colab.research.google.com/drive/1tSd1DsHLK11ijuv4HPrjeWMSo1nHl0wX).
+Please try your best to solve the problems and focus on how you should go about solving the problems.
+Do not worry to much if you get stuck with certain parts of the assignment.